swerfel/retromote-angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## Retromote Backlog
+- Edit the text of board elemens (stickies)
+- Share a board between multiple users
+- Move elemens on the board (stickies)
+- Stickies looks like real stickies
+- Add labels to the board (always behind the stickies)
+- Delete elements (stickies) from the board
+- Store stickies on a personal tray (not visible to others)
+- Change labels sizes
+- Change stickies colors

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.